-J&W International Association of Culinary Professionals Foundation Scholarship (IACP):
+International Association of Culinary Professionals Foundation Scholarship

-The IACP Foundation awards one \$2,500 scholarship per campus, which is matched by Johnson & Wales.
+(IACP): The IACP Foundation awards one \$2,500 scholarship per campus, which is matched by Johnson & Wales.
 All criteria are determined by IACP.
-Applications are available through IACP and are due by December 1.
+Applications are available through IACP, with an application deadline of December 1.

 International Food Service Executives

-Association (IFSEA): Scholarship aid is

-available to students enrolled full time in

-food service and hospitality programs.
-For

-more information, contact the International

-Food Service Executives Association, 1100

-South State Road, #7, Suite 103, Margate,

-FL 33065 or call (305) 977-0767; fax (305)

-977-0884.
+Association (IFSEA): Scholarship aid is available to students enrolled full time in food service and hospitality programs.
+For more information, contact the International Food Service Executives Association, 1100 South State Road, #7, Suite 103, Margate, FL 33065, or call (305) 977-0767; fax (305) 977-0884.